 Finally, the validity of the exam was analyzed and tested.
 The validity analyzes whether the exam actually measures what it is intended to measure and whether the performance of an applicant on the exam is an indicator of performance on the job.

-Teachers that pass the exam will be certified by the NCPERID for a period of 7 years.
-These teachers will be listed in the NCPERID's national registry of certified adapted physical educators.
-They will also be given a one year membership in NCPERID.
+Teachers that pass the exam will be certified by the NCPEID for a period of 7 years.
+These teachers will be listed in the NCPEID's national registry of certified adapted physical educators.
+They will also be given a one year membership in NCPEID.

 Successful candidates will receive a certificate documenting that they are certified adapted physical educators and will be able to list the initials CAPE after their name.